seewishnew/blog_os/blog/content/edition-2/posts/09-paging-implementation/index.md

 ![0xb8000 -> 0xb8000, 0x201008 -> 0x401008, 0x10000201a10 -> 0x279a10, "panicked at 'huge pages not supported'](qemu-translate-addr.png)

 As expected, the identity-mapped address `0xb8000` translates to the same physical address.
 The code page and the stack page translate to some arbitrary physical addresses, which depend on how the bootloader created the initial mapping for our kernel.
-It's worth noting that the last 12 bits always stay the same after translation, which makes sense because these bits are the [_page offset_] and not part of the translation.

 [_page offset_]: @/edition-2/posts/08-paging-introduction/index.md#paging-on-x86-64